LimGen: Probing the LLMs for Generating Suggestive Limitations of Research Papers: Related work

 \section{Related work}

 Scientific document understanding poses a persistent challenge, primarily attributable to its structure, diverse content modalities (such as tables and figures), and the incorporation of citations within the text.
-The recent emergence of large-scale scientific document summarization datasets were automatically collected from the public repositories \cite{cohan-etal-2018-discourse,delort-alfonseca-2012-dualsum}.
+The recent emergence of large-scale scientific document summarization and question-answering datasets \cite{auer2023sciqa,lo2020s2orc,dasigi2021dataset} were automatically collected from the public repositories \cite{cohan-etal-2018-discourse,delort-alfonseca-2012-dualsum}.
 Several works on scientific documents encompass tasks such as abstract generation \cite{kumarasinghe-de-silva-2022-automatic}, delving into the contributions outlined in a paper \cite{liu2023contributionsum,hayashi-etal-2023-whats}, scientific papers summarization \cite{cachola-etal-2020-tldr} and formulate multi-perspective summaries by leveraging reviews of the research papers \cite{cohan-etal-2022-overview-first,urlana2022ltrc}.
 Moreover, few works delve into other forms of supervision for scientific document understanding, including citations \cite{mao-etal-2022-citesum,yasunaga2019scisummnet}, author-written highlights \cite{collins-etal-2017-supervised}, transcripts from conference presentations of the research papers \cite{lev-etal-2019-talksumm} and annotations \cite{meng-etal-2021-bringing}.
+Some recent works explore review generation \cite{yuan2022can,liu2023reviewergpt} for scientific papers by primarily leveraging publicly available data from scientific publishing platforms, which are typically written by reviewers.
+While peer reviews are essential for ensuring the quality and validity of research before publication, the inclusion of limitations within the paper itself offers unique advantages in terms of transparency, credibility, guidance for future research, and managing reader expectations.
+Limitations provide the author's perspective, providing insight into what the researchers perceive as the study's constraints (which can be agnostic to external reviewers).
+This internal viewpoint is different from the external critique offered by peer reviewers (which might focus heavily on the suitability of underlying research work for a particular venue), hence limitations and peer-reviews serve complementary roles in the research publication process.

-In our work, we collected the research papers and corresponding limitations from the ACL anthology.
-In contrast to existing works, we attempt to generate suggestive limitations of the research papers using LLMs.
-To the best of our knowledge, this is the first work towards generating limitations of the research papers.
+We collect research papers and their corresponding author-written limitations from the ACL Anthology, specifically concentrating on generating suggestive limitations of the research papers using large language models (LLMs).
+To the best of our knowledge, this is the first work aimed at generating limitations for research papers.